tsutsui/mk-adobe-flash-player-packages/README.txt

 # exit
 %

-Please also read adobe's readme.txt as prompted by the mk-adobe-flash-plugin-packages.sh script.
+Please also read adobe's readme.txt as prompted by the mk-adobe-flash-player-packages.sh script.